Find out confluent love meaning.

 The relationship is maintained as long as it is beneficial for the individuals.
 When it’s no longer beneficial then an individual will seek a meaningful alternative.

 It is unsurprising to see people breaking up, divorcing, having affairs, and seeking legal separation because of confluent love.

-What’s the difference between confluent love and romantic love?
+Difference between confluent love and romantic love

 Unlike romantic love, confluent love has no commitment to enter into marriage or to last until death.

 Also, confluent love, unlike romantic love, is not always monogamous.

 Confluent love has no religious dimension.
 It ends when parties involved feel that the relationship is no longer fulfilling.